dhmunro/dudley/docs/syntax.rst

   number\ :subscript:`opt` address

+  referenced_data1 referenced_data2 ...

 An optional trailing comma between the final item in a list (`list_itemN`) and the closing "]" is ignored.

 As mentioned above, the comma "," or "]" separating or terminating the list declaration also terminates a dict item in the list.

-In the second two cases, the leading number is the integer index of a previous list item to be extended.
+A leading number is the integer index of a previous list item to be extended.
 That item must have been a dict in the "/" case, or a list in the "[" case.
 Neither form appends a new item to the list, instead modifiying an existing item.

-The final case is a shortcut for duplicating a previously data item declaration as the next item of the list.
+Just an `address` (optionally preceded by a number) is a shortcut for duplicating a previously data item declaration as the next item of the list.
 If number is not present, the previous list item is the default thing to duplicate.
 In either case, the referenced item must be a data array, not a dict or a list.
 With an `address` of `%0`, this makes it